Frequently Asked Questions

 2. What should I bring/wear?

-We welcome passengers of all ages on board our dolphin watching cruises, captained charters, sunset sails, and Blue Angels watching cruises.
-Our Leisure Sailing Lessons and ASA Certification Classes don't have a minimum age requirement, however kids older than 10 will get the most out of the sailing lessons.
+We welcome passengers of all ages aboard our captained charters, sunset sails and Blue Angel cruises.
+Our Leisure Lessons do not have a minimum age requirement, however kids older than 10 will get the most our of the sailing lessons.
 Our boats are safe, comfortable and fun for all ages.
-We have many safety measures in place, including lifelines, a throwable life-sling on deck, and both kid and adult-sized life jackets.
+We have many safety measures in place, including lifelines, a throwable life-sling, and both kid and adult-sized life jackets.
 We encourage all to move around deck while we are sailing, explore the spacious cabin down below deck, and even steer the boat!

 We sail in the protected waters of Pensacola Bay, where the generally smooth and protected waters are quite favorable for boating.
-Seasickness is highly unlikely to occur while sailing, as it is generally a much smoother ride than on a powerboat, mainly because the sails stabilize the boat and keep it from rolling and pitching.
+Seasickness is highly unlikely to occur while sailing, as our boat has two hulls and therefore provides a very stable platform.
+Also, it is generally a much smoother ride than on a powerboat, mainly because the sails stabilize the boat and keep it from rolling and pitching.
 Also there are no noxious engine fumes to contend with, which often contributes to the problem.
-To date, none of our passengers have experienced seasickness on our sailboats.
+To date, none of our passengers have experienced seasickness on our sailboat.

 5. Do you offer women's sailing lessons?